Dan-Viner/LinuxWS/Distributions/Arch/README.md

 `beautiful.init(gears.filesystem.get_configuration_dir() .. "/themes/default/theme.lua")` becomes `beautiful.init(~/.config/awesome/themes/default/theme.lua)`

 **Wallpaper**: to change the wallpaper, change the path of theme.wallpaper in theme.lua file.

-### Snap packages
-To use snap, after installation, one must first enable/start the service with `sudo systemctl start snapd.socket`

-	snap install sublime pycharm-community android-studio spotify

-**A note regarding the "--classic" flag**: most of the snap are using by default the "strict" confinement, meaning that they have a very limited access to the system and personal file, and they're basically running as independent units.
-However, some snaps requires access to the system files (for example pycharm has to use the python interpreter) so they require a "classic" confinement, meaning that they're basically like any normal installed package.
-To enable the installaion of such packages the user must first enable the access by creating the symlink: `ln -s /var/lib/snapd/snap /snap`, and then to give access permissions to a certain package by adding the `--classic` flag in the package installation.
-Read more about snap confinements [here](https://snapcraft.io/docs/snap-confinement)

-### Timeshift
-Available as an aur package.

-I found that I had the need also to install `cronie` in order for the app to work.
-I don't know why it wasn't installed by default as a dependency.

-Because I'm using BTRFS I also included the 'home' subvolume.
-Note that timeshift only support it if the subvolume was created on the toplevel (5) as @home subvolume (see the [github page](https://github.com/teejee2008/timeshift)).

-Timeshift also recommanding the usage of the BTRFS's qgroups. but they need to be enabled first. see [this page](https://btrfs.wiki.kernel.org/index.php/Quota_support) for the full explanation.
-For me using `sudo btrfs quota enable /` just worked perfectly.

 ### Gnome
 	sudo dnf install gnome-tweak-tool dconf-editor